Glossary of British ordnance terms: Gas-check

-(Note: The term "gas-check" was hyphenated in official British government publications of the late 1800s and early 1900s.
+(Note: The term "gas-check" was hyphenated in official British government publications of the late 19th and early 20th century.
 These publications also used the term "automatic gas-check" while acknowledging that the term "rotating gas-check" had been used previously.

 HA

-High angle: a naval designation equivalent to AA (anti aircraft), for a gun mounting which was capable of an elevation exceeding 50° from the horizontal, allowing the gun to be used against aircraft.
+High angle: a naval designation equivalent to AA (anti-aircraft), for a gun mounting which was capable of an elevation exceeding 50° from the horizontal, allowing the gun to be used against aircraft.